Careless data modeling can lead to cardinality issues, learn tips to avoid being trapped in a high cardinality universe.

 TSDBs are hot so you are probably planning on using one for some of your projects.
 So this word of advice might be just in time for you to avoid being jinxed by the infamous curse of cardinality.

 What in the world is this reference to magic you may ask....
-Well, we will take you on a journey to understand what this is all about and give you a few hints to survive.
+Well, we will take you on a journey to understand what this is all about.
+And we will give you a few hints to survive.

 History of TSDBs data model

-Not so long ago, at the beginning of the 21st century, a startup in the name of Google was facing tremendous growth in its infrastructure and its engineers felt they needed a way to track what was going on with those thousands of servers they were operating.
+Not so long ago, at the beginning of the 21st century, a startup in the name of Google was facing tremendous growth in its infrastructure.
+Its engineers felt they needed a way to track what was going on with those thousands of servers they were operating.
 For this purpose they designed a solution called borgmon which provided monitoring for borg managed services.

-Borgmon borrowed ideas from existing systems but somehow made it easier and more flexible to collect and analyze metrics over time, i.e. time series.
-The flexibility of borgmon was possible thanks to the introduction of a very simple data model based on the use of labels to bring context to the thing you were measuring and tracking over time.
+Borgmon borrowed ideas from existing systems.
+But somehow made it easier and more flexible to collect and analyze metrics over time, i.e. time series.
+The flexibility of borgmon was possible thanks to the introduction of a very simple data model.
+Based on the use of labels, it bring context to the thing you were measuring and tracking over time.